 1 teaspoon garlic powder

 2 x 7g sachets fast action dried yeast

 2 Tablespoons good olive oil

-For the dough: Place salt and flour into a large bowl.
+For the crust: Place salt, garlic powder, dried thyme and flour into a large bowl.
 Add the sugar and yeast but do not let the yeast directly contact the salt.

 Pour in the water and olive oil.
 Mix together with your fingers.

 Work the dough into a soft warm ball then slap it onto a lightly floured surface and knead for 10 minutes until soft and elastic.

 Place the dough in a lightly oiled, large bowl and lightly oil the dough itself so a crust does not form.
 Cover the bowl with foil and leave in a warm place for about an hour until the dough has doubled in size.